-- The finalisation of the third-party assessment tool and its deployment within the subsidiaries in accordance with the Sapin II law; - The updating of consolidated compliance risk mapping at the CNP Assurances Group level, including the corruption risk map; - Adjustments to the procedures and classification of risks in terms of anti-money laundering and counterterrorist financing to align with La Banque Postale's procedures; - The deployment of the control system in the French subsidiaries and the first reports received from international subsidiaries; - Particular vigilance of the entire Group due to the Ukrainian crisis and the ban on investments in Russian sovereign funds from February 2022 (other investments in the Russian Federation were already prohibited); - For head office activities, the launch of know your customer (KYC) campaigns aimed at improving the completeness of data essential to the efficiency of its financial security tools.
-The enhancement of these tools' functionalities also continued.
+- The finalisation of the third-party assessment tool and its deployment within the subsidiaries in accordance with the Sapin II law; - The updating of consolidated compliance risk mapping at the CNP Assurances Group level, including the corruption risk map; - Adjustments to the procedures and classification of risks in terms of anti-money laundering and counterterrorist financing to align with La Banque Postale's procedures; - The performance of CNP Assurances controls on personal data protection according to the established control plan, with improved results as well as the deployment of the control system in the French subsidiaries and the first reports received from international subsidiaries; - The review of inducements with all insurance product distribution partners in accordance with the European Insurance Distribution Directive (IDD); - The launch of know your customer (KYC) campaigns aimed at improving the completeness of data essential to the efficiency of its financial security tools.
+The enhancement of these tools' functionalities also continued; - Particular vigilance due to the Ukrainian crisis and the ban on investments in Russian sovereign funds from February 2022 (other investments in the Russian Federation were already prohibited).